Back to all posts

 It’s easy to ignore a toilet that runs for just a few seconds and write it off as a minor quirk.
 However, that sound is often a sign of an underlying issue that could lead to much bigger problems if left unchecked.
 Setting aside a few minutes every six months to inspect your toilet can make a huge difference.
 Simply lift the tank lid and look for any visible wear and tear on the flapper, fill valve, or chain.
 Check that everything is moving freely and that no parts look brittle or degraded.
 Catching these things early is the key to preventing a small annoyance from turning into a major toilet repair project.

-Always Use Quality Replacement Parts
+Invest in Quality Replacement Parts

 When you’re fixing a running toilet, it can be tempting to grab the cheapest replacement kit at the hardware store.
 While it might save you a few dollars upfront, low-quality parts often wear out quickly, putting you right back where you started.
 Most toilet issues are relatively inexpensive and simple to fix, so it’s worth investing in durable, well-made components.
 High-quality flappers and fill valves create a better seal and are built to withstand constant water exposure.
 This small investment ensures your repair lasts, saving you from future leaks and the frustration of having to do the same job twice.